Hi! I’m Marly. Welcome to my site, Namely Marly. I like to have fun. Wanna join me?

 On this blog I love to share about creativity, health and wellness, living an authentic life, and yes, recipes.
 My recipes are targeted toward the transitioning, secular vegan diet (otherwise known as easy vegan recipes!).
 You can also find entertainment ideas and tips for inspired and soulful living.

 So, what’s a transitioning vegan?
 That’s someone who is either contemplating a vegan diet, brand new to a vegan diet, or simply yearning for a plant-based way to prepare and eat vegan recipes that are easy, accessible, and affordable.

 What is a secular vegan?
 In my mind that is a non-dogmatic vegan.
 That’s who I am too, by the way.
 I’m not impressed with dogma.
 I’d rather stick to the fun, open-minded side of vegan diets.
-I’ve written about my views on veganism in a few posts.
-Here’s a couple of them:
+For example, I’ve written about 10 Ways to Be Vegan.

 Here are our top 10 Recipes at Namely Marly just so you can see for yourself how tasty vegan can be: